Michael Yome: Career

-Yome began his career as a youth at Gibraltar United, before moving across the border to play for Recreativo Linense and Atletico Zabal.
-He later returned to Gibraltar signing with Premier Division reigning Champions Lincoln Red Imps and remained at the club until January 2016, signing for Manchester 62 for the remainder of the campaign.
+Yome began his career as a youth player at Gibraltar United, before moving across the border to play for Recreativo Linense and Atletico Zabal.
+He later returned to Gibraltar signing with the Premier Division reigning champions, Lincoln Red Imps and remained at the club until January 2016, when he signed for Manchester 62 for the remainder of the campaign.
 Internationally, Yome has 7 caps for the Gibraltar National Team.

 Yome moved to the UK to study teaching at Canterbury Christ Church University, and joined Canterbury City for the duration of his course.
 He scored on his debut for the club in their Kent Senior Trophy tie against Meridian in a 6–0 victory.
 At the end of the season, Yome scored once in 13 appearances to help City to a 9th place finish in the 2016–17 Southern Counties East Football League.

 In August 2017, he entered talks with reigning Gibraltar Premier Division champions Europa, after leaving Canterbury City.
 His signing was confirmed by the club on 16 August 2017.
 After 5 years at the club, he was released in July 2022.
 He subsequently joined St Joseph's in August 2022.